ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 can be downloaded [here](../files/warming_stripes.py).

 Download the file and store it in your working directory.
-If you want, you may also have a look at the contents, but it is not necessary to follow along.
+If you want, you may also have a look at the contents, but it is not necessary to do so for this lesson.

 We will write an ESMValTool recipe that takes some data, performs the necessary preprocessing, and then runs this Python script.